 In addition to the reasons outlined above, each social network also has their own policies on access tokens and when they might expire.

 Facebook and Instagram

-We have found that Facebook and Instagram accounts connected to Publish do require reconnecting more often than some other social networks.
-Facebook state that access tokens usually have a lifetime of about 60 days, which means your account will need to be reconnected at that point.
-The use of words like "usually" and "about" in their policy does make it a little ambiguous, and therefore tricky for us to estimate when your social account might need reconnecting.
+We have found that Facebook and Instagram accounts connected to Buffer do require refreshing more often than some other social networks.
+Facebook state that access tokens usually have a lifetime of about 60 days, which means your account will need to be refreshed at that point.
+The use of words like "usually" and "about" in their policy does make it a little ambiguous, and therefore tricky for us to estimate when your channel might need refreshing.
 We're sorry we can't provide a more definitive answer on this one.